The Best of H. P. Lovecraft: Bloodcurdling Tales of Horror and the Macabre

 The Best of H. P. Lovecraft: Bloodcurdling Tales of Horror and the Macabre is a collection of stories by American author H. P. Lovecraft.
 It was first published in trade paperback by Del Rey/Ballantine in October 1982 as a volume in its Classic Library of Science Fiction, and reprinted in September 1988 and April 1995, with an ebook edition issued in November.
 2002.

 Summary

-The book contains sixteen short works of fiction by the author, together with an introduction by Robert Bloch.
+The book contains sixteen short works of fiction by the author, together with an introduction, "Heritage of Horror" by Robert Bloch.
+Bloch's Introduction was reprinted as the Introduction to The Dunwich Horror and Others.
+(Arkham House, corrected 7th printing and later printings).